gdbooks/LegacyOpenGL/Chapter5/shade_test.md

 ![SHADING1](shading2.png)

+I use a subdivision level of 3 as i think it's a good mix between performance and looks.

 The camera for this scene __SHOULD NOT ROTATE__

 With the basic scene set up, lets add a light.
 We're going to add a red light to the scene.
 It's going to shine directly onto the spheres.